husarcik/husarcik/README.md

-- 👋 Hi, I’m Eddie!
+- 👋 Hi, I’m Eddie a diagnostic radiology resident!
 It is very nice to meet you.
 - 👀 I’m interested in radiology and medical education.
-- 🌱 I’m currently learning how to speed up my coding workflow.
+- 🌱 I’m currently learning how to speed up my coding workflow with CI/CD and learn more about e2e/unit testing.
 - 💞️ I’m looking to collaborate on tutoring systems, mainly spaced repetition.
 - 📫 You can reach me on Twitter @husarcik.